Mexico’s Culiacan tries to regroup after fierce gunbattles

 “For people here in Culiacan, there is a psychosis that it could happen again at any moment,” said Marco Castillo, a 52-year-old who works in the transportation industry, speaking on the street-side patio of a restaurant outside of which the gunbattle raged.
 “On a social level it is going to leave a scar that will be tarnished by what Culiacan has been through.”

-Set in an inland valley between the beaches of the Gulf of California and the marijuana plantations of the Sierra Madre Oriental range, Culiacan is home to major exporters of crops such as tomatoes, chilis and beets to U.S. markets.
+Set in an inland valley between the beaches of the Gulf of California and the marijuana plantations of the Sierra Madre Oriental range, Culiacan is home to major exporters of crops such as tomatoes, chilis and eggplant to U.S. markets.
 A low-slung city with few high-rises, its historic center teems with smoky minibuses and families strolling on weekend shopping trips.

 Sinaloa has been “El Chapo” territory for about three decades since the cartel was founded, and it’s seen dark times.
 In 2011, around a high point of Mexico’s drug war, nearly 2,000 people were murdered.
 But homicides have been on a downward trend more recently with just 695 this year through September, compared with 1,202 for all last year.